augustovictor/software-architecture-specialization/README.md

         - Those delcared in instance variables of the class that encapsulates the method;

 Local objects means that they should be passed in through a `parameter` or `instantiated within a method`, or `instance variables`.

+#### Code smells

+Refactoring: Process of making changes to the code so that external behaviors are not changed, but the internal structure is improved;

+Book: Improving the design of existing code - Martin Fowler;

+- Code smells:
+    - Comments:
+        - Useful for documenting APIs;
+        - Documenting decisions;
+        - Sometimes comments can be an indicator of bad design;
+        - Maybe excessive comments show that the chosen programming language does not support the design;
+    - Duplicated code: similar code with slight differences in multiple places
+        - D.R.Y
+    - Long methods
+    - Large classes (God classes, Blob classes, black hole classes)
+    - Data classes: they have only data.
+No real functionality.
+Generally these classes would have getter and setters, but not much else;
+    - Data clumps: groups of data appearing together in the instance variables of a class, or parameters to methods;
+        - E.g., `public double calculateVolume(double x, double y, double z)`
+            - We should have `public double calculateVolume(Point3D point)`
+        - This can lead to `data classes` so make sure to use this wisely to not create more code smells, and make sure the class has effective methods, not just getters and setters;
+    - Long parameter list
+        - Use `parameter objects`;